I love the Church of Jesus Christ.

 Therefore, I believe you should settle for nothing less than His holiness.
 Let me explain why with some help from my friends.
 Every word should be established by the mouth of two or three witnesses.
 Let’s call them to our figurative witness stand.

 Be sure to click and read the Scripture links.
 His Words are the most important truths you will read today.

 Paul taught Titus, and the Holy Spirit teaches us about the transforming power of grace.
-The wisdom we find is that God’s grace is not only saving grace but it is also a sanctifying grace.
+The wisdom we find is that God’s grace is our saving grace and our sanctifying grace.
 Beginning in the prevenient background, it emerges into your foreground as you place faith in Christ and are born again.
-Then as you continue to cooperate with the Holy Spirit, you experience Him training you how to live.
+Then as you continue to cooperate with the Holy Spirit, you experience Him training you on how to live.
 This grace is taking you to the sanctified life.

 Why is such a life necessary?
 Because the Lord is soon to appear for you.
 With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearance of our great God and Savior, Jesus Christ.